 - Centers for Disease Control and Prevention

-The goals of the research are to:
+The goals of the research were to:

-- evaluate and support the implementation of community-level strategies to improve vacant properties and analyze the relationship of changes in the physical environment to youth violence
+- Evaluate and support the implementation of community-level strategies to improve vacant properties and analyze the relationship of changes in the physical environment to youth violence

-- test the effects of alternative approaches to greening on police incidents, youth intentional injuries, conditions of nearby properties, and residents' perceptions of their neighborhoods
+- Test the effects of alternative approaches to greening on police incidents, youth intentional injuries, conditions of nearby properties, and residents' perceptions of their neighborhoods

-- document the process of community readiness and capacity needed to implement community-engaged greening programs; and
+- Document the process of community readiness and capacity needed to implement community-engaged greening programs; and

 MI-YVPC is funded by a grant from the Centers for Disease Control and Prevention (U01CE002698).